 Signals

-Client-side reactivity in Reepolee is built on alien-deepsignals - a small object-reactivity layer over the alien-signals push-pull engine.
-The Signals UI Patterns page covers the common DOM bindings layered on top (bind_show, bind_class, bind_collapse, etc.).
-This page covers reaching for deepsignals directly: wrapping page state in a deepSignal() and reacting to it with watchEffect() and watch().
+Client-side reactivity in Reepolee uses alien-deepsignals - a small object-reactivity layer over the alien-signals push-pull engine.
+The Client-Side UI Patterns page explains when native HTML, focused scripts, web components, or signals fit.
+This page covers the reactive API directly: wrapping page state in a deepSignal() and reacting to it with watchEffect() and watch().

-The library is vendored at public/alien-deepsignals.min.js after running bun get:signals (it's fetched from a CDN at setup time, not shipped in the repo).
-The bundle is self-contained - alien-signals is inlined - so there's no bundler step and no node_modules involvement.
+The self-contained bundle is tracked at static/alien-deepsignals.min.js; bun get:signals refreshes it from the pinned esm.sh URL.
+Alien-signals is inlined, so there's no bundler step or runtime node_modules involvement.
 The pattern is opt-in per page; pages that don't need it never load it.

 A working demo lives in routes/examples/signals/signals.ree.
 This page walks through the same building blocks and explains when to reach for them.